subamanis/mezura/README.md

     program execution should be compared to (see [Logs and Progress](#logs-and-progress)).

     Providing 0 as argument will disable the progress report (comparison).

---save
-    One argument as the file name (whitespace allowed, without an extension, case-insensitive)

-    Doing so, will run the program and also create a .txt configuration file, inside 'data/config/' with the specified name, that can later be loaded with the --load command.

---load
-    One argument as the file name (whitespace allowed, without an extension, case-insensitive)

-    Assosiated with the '--save' command, this command is used to load the flags of an existing configuration file from the 'data/config/' directory.

-    You can combine the '--load' and '--save' commands to modify a configuration file.

---changelog
-    No arguments.

-    Overrides normal program execution and just prints a summary of the changes of every previous version of the program

---show-languages
-    No arguments.

-    Overrides normal program execution and just prints a sorted list with the names of all the supported languages, that were detected in the persistent data path of the application, where you can add more.
 ```

 ## Configuration Files